will-lancer/PHY-335-resources/Advice/README.md

  * **Embrace the fact that this is going to be a difficult class**.
 This class is just going to be hard.
 That's ok.
 Expect it, and don't be surprised when it's actually difficult.
+ * **Do the practice exams**.
+There are a few practice exams for this class.
+One of them can be found [here](https://bpb-us-e1.wpmucdn.com/you.stonybrook.edu/dist/2/5507/files/2022/04/finalsA.pdf), and a few more can be found [here](https://you.stonybrook.edu/phy335spring2019/).
+   There is another final in the SPS room, and the Fall 2024 final is in this repo.
+Note: don't be super open with things like this, or else they'll get taken down for everyone.

 Good luck.